 In the wake of COVID-19, we’ve made it a priority to monitor recent developments, share new findings and support Americans with the science-based information and resources you can trust.
-The American Lung Association’s virtual COVID-19 Summer Town Hall Series is bringing top health experts together to raise awareness about the effects of COVID-19 and discuss the health impact of the pandemic on all Americans.
-Hosted by National President & CEO Harold Wimmer, the live-streamed series will cover topics including COVD-19 testing, air quality and COVID-19 and mental health.
-Learn more about each Town Hall below and register to join us live or receive a link to a recording.
+The American Lung Association’s virtual COVID-19 Town Hall Series is bringing top health experts together to raise awareness about the effects of COVID-19 and discuss the health impact of the pandemic on all Americans.
+Learn more about each Town Hall below and register to join us live or receive a link to a recording

 Air Quality and COVID-19: Connections, Health Impacts, and Racial Disparities

-This webinar will discuss the preliminary implications of findings that suggest higher rates of COVID-19 infection and mortality in individuals who have faced long-term exposure to poor air quality (PM 2.5).
-It will also focus on the findings that communities of color, especially African Americans, are especially at risk from the health impacts of both air pollution and COVID-19.
-Speakers will include both health experts and environmental justice leaders working to combat these synergistic health threats.
+This webinar discusses the preliminary implications of findings that suggest higher death rates of COVID-19 in individuals who have faced long-term exposure to poor air quality (PM 2.5).
+It also focuses on the findings that communities of color, especially African Americans, are especially at risk from the health impacts of both air pollution and COVID-19.
+Speakers include researchers and experts from both the health and public policy perspectives working to understand and combat these synergistic health threats.

 Demystifying Testing for COVID-19

 Director, Center for Infectious Disease Research and Policy (CIDRAP)

 There are two kinds of tests available for COVID-19; a viral test which tells you if you have a current infection while an antibody test tells you if you had a prior infection.
 Across the country, there are differences in how states are rolling out testing procedures, discrepancies in who has access to get tested and misinformation about what the test results mean.
 Join us as top experts review testing trends, what those results mean, and opportunities on the horizon.